aramis-lab/clinicadl/docs/TSVTools.md

    These labels must be chosen from {AD,CN,MCI,sMCI,pMCI}.
 Default will only process AD and CN labels.
   - `--time_horizon` (int) is the time horizon in months that is used to assess the stability of the MCI subjects.
   Default value: `36`.
-  - `--restriction_path` (path) is a path to a TSV file containing the list of sessions that should be used.
+  - `--restriction_path` (Path) is a path to a TSV file containing the list of sessions that should be used.
   This argument is useful to integrate the result of a quality check procedure.
 Default will not perform any restriction.
   - `--variables_of_interest` (List[str]) is a list of columns present in `MERGED_TSV` that will be included in the outputs.